am-team/cyclone_lariat/README.md

 If you are only using your application as a publisher, you may not need to set the `messages_dataset` parameter.

-Before creating the first migration, let's explain what `CycloneLariat::Messages` is.

 ## Client / Publisher
 At first lets understand what the difference between SQS and SNS:
 - Amazon Simple Queue Service (SQS) lets you send, store, and receive messages between software components at any